agerro/agerro/README.md

 Former child, aspiring adult!

-## I'm a Developer, currently working as a DevOps Engineer at Cybercom Group!
+## I'm a Developer, currently working as a DevOps Engineer and Consultant Manager at Knowit!

 - 🔭 I'm currently post as much of my learnings at [indeviduals.com][website]
 - 🌱 I’m currently learning Serverless.